rpm-software-management/dnf/doc/command_ref.rst

 ------------

 Dumps lists of packages depending on the packages' relation to the system.
-Generally packages are available (it is present in a repository we know about) or installed (present in the RPMDB).
+A package is ``installed`` if it is present in the RPMDB, and it is ``available`` if it is not installed but it is present in a repository that DNF knows about.
 The list command can also limit the displayed packages according to other criteria, e.g. to only those that update an installed package.

 All the forms take a ``[<package-specs>...]`` parameter to further limit the result to only those packages matching it.